-You can also choose to invest in a prepaid airtime vending machine through which to sell prepaid airtime to your community.
-This is the most expensive start-up cost for airtime vending option, but also allows you to take the most profits from your airtime vending.
+You can also choose to invest in a prepaid airtime vending machine.
+Through which to sell prepaid airtime to your community.
+This is the most expensive start-up cost for airtime vending option.
+But also allows you to take the most profits from your airtime vending.

 What about tax?

-Not only is this a safer way of keeping your money than having cash on hand, but it also allows you to build a credit record in case you would like to borrow money to expand your business.
+Not only is this a safer way of keeping your money than having cash on hand, but it also allows you to build a credit record.
+In case you would like to borrow money to expand your business in future.

-For example, if you start off by selling airtime form your PC or cellphone but would like to invest in an airtime vending machine, you may not have enough money and will need to borrow money from the bank or another creditor.
+For example, if you start off by selling airtime form your PC or cellphone but would like to invest in an airtime vending machine, you may not have enough money.
+So you will need to borrow money from the bank or another creditor.

 If your business does grow, it is important to register your business with the South African Revenue Services (SARS) and declare your income earned.